 Once you get the hang of making skirts from t shirts, you can start experimenting with other fun upcycling projects.
 I made Little A a cute tank dress from a slim fitting women’s tank top that no longer fit me.
 All I had to do was sew in a new shoulder seem to shorten it to fit her and add a flower applique and it as all done!

-If you love to upcycle like we do, check out these other fun upcycling projects from our old blog:
+If you love to upcycle like we do, check out these other fun upcycling projects:

 - Upcycled canning jar into a soap/lotion dispenser

-What do you like to upcycle old t shirts into?
+What upcycled creations do you like to make out of old t-shirts?